-- (a) record the receipt of an application in writing or by affixing a stamp on the application on the day of receipt; - (b) notify the applicant in writing of any outstanding or additional plans, documents, other information or additional fees that it may require within 30 days of receipt of the application

-- or the further period as may be agreed upon, failing which it is regarded that there is no outstanding information or documents; and - (c) if the application is complete, notify the applicant in writing that the application is complete within 30 days of receipt of the application.
+- (a) record the receipt of an application in writing or by affixing a stamp on the application on the day of receipt; - (b) notify the applicant in writing of any outstanding or additional plans, documents, other information or additional fees that it may require within 30 days of receipt of the application or the further period as may be agreed upon, failing which it is regarded that there is no outstanding information or documents; and - (c) if the application is complete as per the documents attached, notify the applicant in writing that the application is in order within 30 days of receipt of the application . - (d) Write a letter stating that the application will be sent to the MPT for consideration.

-89 Additional information
+90 Additional information

-- (1) The applicant must provide the Municipality with the information or documentation required for the completion of the application within 30 days of the request therefor or within the further period agreed to between the applicant and the Municipality. - (2) The Municipality may refuse to consider the application if the applicant fails to provide the information within the timeframes contemplated in subsection (1). - (3) The Municipality must notify the applicant in writing of the refusal to consider the application and must close the application. - (4) An applicant has no right of appeal to the Appeal Authority in respect of a decision contemplated in subsection (3) to refuse to consider the application. - (5) If an applicant wishes to continue with an application that the Municipality refused to consider under subsection (3), the applicant must make a fresh application and pay the applicable application fees.
+- (1) The applicant must provide the Municipality with the information or documentation required for the completion of the application within 30 days of the request there of or within the further period agreed between the applicant and the Municipality. - (2) The Municipality must refuse to consider the application if the applicant fails to provide the information within the timeframes contemplated in subsection (1). - (3) The Municipality must notify the applicant in writing of the refusal to consider the application and must close the application. - (4) An applicant has no right of appeal to the Appeal Authority in respect of a decision contemplated in subsection (3) to refuse to consider the application. - (5) If an applicant wishes to continue with an application that the Municipality refused to consider under subsection (3), the applicant must make a fresh application and pay the applicable application fees.

-90 Confirmation of complete application
+91 Confirmation of complete application